Powerless (TV series)

 Powerless is an American sitcom television series developed by Ben Queen, that aired on NBC from February 2, to April 20, 2017.
 The series was a sitcom set within the world of the DC Universe.
-The pilot, which was green lit in August 2015, was ordered to series on May 11, 2016.
+The pilot, which was greenlit in August 2015, was ordered to series on May 11, 2016.
 On April 25, 2017, NBC pulled the final three episodes of the series from its schedule, with no indication whether they would be rescheduled at a later date.
 The series was officially cancelled on May 11.
-The unaired episodes were made available on TVNZ OnDemand starting the day later.
+The unaired episodes were made available on TVNZ OnDemand later that same day.

 Premise

-Powerless takes place in the DC Universe and follows the adventures of Emily Locke (Vanessa Hudgens) as Director of Research & Development at Wayne Security, a subsidiary of Wayne Enterprises based in Charm City, that specializes in products for ordinary humans who are poised to be victims of the battles between superheroes and supervillains.
+Powerless takes place in the DC Universe and follows the adventures of Emily Locke (Vanessa Hudgens) as Director of Research & Development at Wayne Security, a subsidiary of Wayne Enterprises based in Charm City, that specializes in products to help ordinary humans avoid becoming collateral damage in the battles between superheroes and supervillains.

 The storylines in the television series are not directly based on storylines in the DC comic franchise, including the Batman franchise.
-Rather the premise imagines stories that run parallel to the plots in the comic franchise.
+Instead, the premise imagines stories that run parallel to the plots in the comic franchise.